-One of the commentators on last night’s broadcast from this week’s political follies described a speech as “Clint Eastwood without the chair”.
-That prompted me to pull out PLAY MISTY FOR ME for the 384th time.
+A commentator recently described a speech as “Clint Eastwood without the chair”.
+That prompted me to pull out Play Misty for Me for the 384th time.

 My experience with Clint Eastwood begins with his rowdy and petulant portrayal of Rowdy Yates in the TV cowboy series; “Rawhide”.
 He had a great squint even then.